Upgrade to the __tier_name__

-As much as we all love the wild vistas, the geological marvels, and the hiking, swimming, and paddling of a camping trip, a whole lot of the joy of camping centers on food, right?
-It’s a cliché that grub tastes better outdoors, but darn it it’s a fact, too.
-Just like back home, though, it’s easy to become bored with your campsite cuisine—or, if you’re new to roughing it, it's hard to know what camping meals to make in the first place.
+As much as we love the wild vistas, the geological marvels, and all the hiking, swimming, and paddling of a camping trip, a whole lot of the joy of camping centers on food, right?
+Sure, it’s a cliché that grub tastes better outdoors, but honestly, it’s true.
+However, just like at home, it’s easy to become bored with your campsite cuisine—or, if you’re new to the outdoors, figuring out what camping recipes to make can be a challenge.

-Well, that’s where Mountain House comes into the picture.
+That’s where Mountain House comes in.
 First off, our freeze-dried meals make scrumptious entrees that require no more prep work than boiling water—absolutely ideal for both car-camping and backpacking.
-We’ve been feeding campers since the 1960s, and our products boast a longer shelf life than any of our competitors; ; 30 years from the date of manufacture!
+We’ve been feeding campers since the 1960s, and our products boast the longest shelf life in the industry; a 30-year taste guarantee!

-But we also want to inspire you more generally in the campsite-cooking department, which is why we’ve compiled this list of camping food ideas from some standout authorities.
-Read on and get ready to work up an appetite!
+But we also want to inspire you more generally in the camp cooking department, which is why we’ve compiled this list of camping food ideas from some standout authorities.
+We’ve broken down the list into five categories to make it easier for you to put together the perfect meal plan:

 BREAKFAST